There are two ways to cover your legal costs:

 We do nothing but employment law.

-All matters will be either undertaken by or under the close supervision of Paul Sharma.
+All matters will be either undertaken by or under the supervision of Paul Sharma.
 Paul is head of the firm.
-Paul is a University College London law graduate and a Grade A solicitor (over eight years post qualification experience).
+Paul is a University College London law graduate and a Grade A solicitor (over eight years’ post qualification experience).
+In fact, Paul has over 20 years’ experience.

 Whilst most claims do tend to settle, a case can take six to nine months to come to a hearing and the above costs are disproportionately spent at the early and late stages of the case.